spinualexandru/hyprsnow/README.md

 A snow overlay for Wayland/Hyprland.
 Snowflakes fall across your screen, land on window titlebars and the screen bottom, then melt away.

 https://github.com/user-attachments/assets/634c215b-2aa7-40e0-9172-222355349400

+## Note
+This is a project made for fun and not tested for performance or battery usage.

 ## Quickstart